This week on Sold! New York Times bestselling author Susan Mallery reveals her many loves!…Well, from her fictional life…

 Patrick Jane from The Mentalist.
 This is a US TV show.
 Patrick is not a classic romantic hero.
 He’s a man looking for revenge.
 But six years in, he still loves his wife, even though she’s been dead nearly a decade.
 He wears a wedding ring, and every act is in service of righting a wrong.
 He is the untouchable hero.
 But with an interesting twist—he’s the smartest man in the room.
 A former con man you can never fool.
 There is less promise of a happy ending here, but still, he’s intriguing.

-Last but not least, Ford Hendrix from Three Little Words.
+Last b9780373777785_prdut not least, Ford Hendrix from Three Little Words.
 Yes, one of my books.
 I know.
 Tacky, but still.
 A great hero.
 Love him.
 He’s sweet and funny and sexy.
 Also a former Navy SEAL, so if bad guys show up, he can keep you safe.
 What I love about Ford is he’s a regular guy.
 He grills the perfect steak, mows the lawn without being asked and he’s just a little bit scared of his mother.
 He’s real.
 Sometimes you want to be swept away by a vampire superhero, but sometimes, you just want the guy next door.

 They all sound like amazing men, worthy of love!
 Anyone else have trouble narrowing it to just one person to have a crush on?
 Who are your top crushes?
 Tell us below in comments!